henix/genconf.lua/README.md

 	  |-redis.conf -> configuration template for redis
 	  |-genconf.conf.lua -> configuration for genconf.lua

-And the content of genconf.conf.lua:
+And the content of `genconf.conf.lua`:

 	vars = {
 		'redis.host',